wingED-III/Cent_project/README.md

 This project is a Arduino library create for a specific thing.

-It supposes to be share among share **our** group but there is no downside about uploading on github.
+It supposes to be share among share **our** group but It is ok to upload on github.

 <br/>
 <br/>